I was immediately drawn to the Alternative Health and Wellness (AHW) world on emigrating to QLD Australia in 1995

 Happy Birthday George!

-23yrs ago today, 7am Rob and I hit rush hour traffic, me in full – on labour, waters having broken the night before, two weeks early!
+23yrs ago today, 7am Rob and I hit rush hour traffic, me in full – on labour, waters had broken the night before, two weeks early!

 Don’t remember much about the journey but singing Christmas carols loudly at the height of each contraction😆 and talking to my mum and dad in Scotland

-Into the birth centre, midwife Karen already there, I paced and paced, didn’t want to be touched or massaged, none of that rubbish!
+Into the birth centre, midwife Karen already there, I paced and paced, didn’t want to be touched or massaged.
 Essential oils and calming music?
 Haha nope, way too late for any of that.

 The wanting to vomit, the little catch in the throat, the unmistakeable urge to push, the realisation, omfg no one can do this but me😩